Working with schools who want to take their ICT Services and resources to a different level.

-It’s this additional finesse which allows me to work with key contacts in your school to bring all of your staff on a positive journey of change.
+It’s this additional finesse which allows us to work with key contacts in your school to bring all of your staff on a positive journey of change.

 Remote working has allowed us to become instantly connected.
 Some bemoan the “always-on” nature that our lives have become.
-I’m the opposite – I embrace it.
+We are the opposite – we embrace it.
 This type of instant connection allows for successful management of the unexpected, as well as the routine.
 The business relationships that we form are therefore based on mutual respect and trust.
-In reality this “always available” attitude means that my work stretches beyond the “daily rate” but the efficiency gains to be had from remote working where possible make up for this.
+In reality this “always available” attitude means that our work stretches beyond the “daily rate” but the efficiency gains to be had from remote working where possible make up for this.

-When you choose to work with School Computer Geek, what you get is someone who can offer a high degree of flexibility in working style to suit you.
+When you choose to work with School Computer Geek, what you get is a consultant who can offer a high degree of flexibility in working style to suit you.

 Regular support.
-That said, there’s often no substitute for turning up for a full day.
-School Computer Geek provides weekly and monthly support contracts to schools and because of this “network of associates” which I’ve built-up over time, there is good capacity for expansion.
+That said, there’s often no substitute for being based in your school environment: being a well-known face for staff to come to.
+School Computer Geek provides weekly and monthly support contracts to schools.

 Consulting on School Governor and Senior Management level

-I write proposals for the adoption of best-practice and industry standards within schools.
-Bringing my experience in consulting at a school governor and management level – see testimonials – alongside my technical expertise and passion for harnessing technology, I will assist in constructing a strategy in accordance with your school’s wider vision that can set your school on the path to ICT success.
+We are able to prepare proposals for the adoption of best-practice and industry standards within schools.
+Bringing our experience in consulting at a school governor and management level – see testimonials – alongside our technical expertise and passion for harnessing technology, we will assist in constructing a strategy in accordance with your school’s wider vision that can set your school on the path to ICT success.

 Running Your School ICT Support

-In addition to advising and consulting on all things strategic, I can manage existing systems & install new ones.
+In addition to advising and consulting on all things strategic, we manage existing systems & install new ones.
 Such as the below;

 - Servers, server upgrades, new server installations, advanced system configuration